 - a) Automotive and marine sales and service establishments;

 - b) Bed and breakfast establishments;

 - c) Business offices;

 - d) EV charging stations;

 - e) Garden centres;

 - f) Gas stations;

 - g) Hotels and motels;

 - h) Marina, docking and associated storage facilities;

 - i) Open space uses;

-- Parking and storage areas;
+- j) Parking and storage areas;

 - k) Personal service uses;

-- Public service facilities;
+- I) Public service facilities;

 - m) Recreational vehicle centres;

 - n) Residential dwellings, including additional residential units;

 - o) Special needs housing;

 - p) Restaurants and take-out restaurants; and,

 - q) Retail and service commercial uses.

-- a) The implementing Zoning By-law shall establish lot area and lot frontage requirements. - b) Commercial uses shall be developed at a scale appropriate to service the community and surrounding area. - c) Where Community Areas are in proximity to the Waterfront, the commercial uses permitted include uses that provide goods and services to the neighbouring waterfront uses or tourist commercial uses and the relevant policies of Section E4.2.2 shall apply to commercial developments in the shoreline area. - d) Where commercial uses provide goods and services to the Waterfront residential uses in the area, adequate docking and parking facilities shall be provided to accommodate those uses.
+- a) The implementing Zoning By-law or Community Planning Permit By-law shall establish lot area and lot frontage requirements. - b) Commercial uses shall be developed at a scale appropriate to service the community and surrounding area. - c) Where Community Areas are in proximity to the Waterfront, the commercial uses permitted include uses that provide goods and services to the neighbouring waterfront uses or tourist commercial uses and the relevant policies of Section E4.2.2 shall apply to commercial developments in the shoreline area. - d) Where commercial uses provide goods and services to the Waterfront residential uses in the area, adequate docking and parking facilities shall be provided to accommodate those uses.
 Parking and boat storage facilities shall be provided offsite, well separated visually and functionally from the shoreline. - e) Waterfront commercial uses in Communities, with the exception of existing marinas, shall ensure that the water frontage is maintained as open space for a distance of 15 metres (49.2 feet) from the shoreline. - f) Existing commercial and light industrial uses may change over time to adapt to changing market conditions.
-Where new commercial lands are proposed within the designation the uses shall be subject to an amendment to the implementing Zoning By-law and Site Plan approval. - g) Commercial uses shall be designed to be compatible with adjacent non-commercial uses, Spatial separations, screens and buffers may be used to ensure compatibility.

-Open storage shall not be permitted in the Community Areas.
+Where new commercial lands are proposed within the designation the uses shall be subject to an amendment to the implementing Zoning By-law or Community Planning Permit By-law and Site Plan approval (or a Community Planning Permit agreement, if applicable). - g) Commercial uses shall be designed to be compatible with adjacent non-commercial uses, Spatial separations, screens and buffers may be used to ensure compatibility.
+Open storage shall not be permitted in the Community Areas. - h) Ancillary residential uses including temporary lodging facilities to accommodate seasonal staff accessory to commercial or light industrial uses shall be permitted on the same lot or in proximity to the use that they serve. - Vehicular access points (driveways) shall be limited in number and designed in a manner that will minimize danger to vehicular and pedestrian traffic.
+Wherever possible, parking areas shall be internally connected with clear pedestrian and cycling routes.

-- h) Ancillary residential uses including temporary lodging facilities to accommodate seasonal staff accessory to commercial or light industrial uses shall be permitted on the same lot or in proximity to the use that they serve. - i) Vehicular access points (driveways) shall be limited in number and designed in a manner that will minimize danger to vehicular and pedestrian traffic.
-Wherever possible, parking areas shall be internally connected with clear pedestrian and cycling routes. - j) The buildings containing commercial uses shall be so designed, and lighting and signs so arranged, as to blend in with the desired character of adjacent uses.
+j) The buildings containing commercial uses shall be so designed, and lighting and signs so arranged, as to blend in with the desired character of adjacent uses.